top of page

 Professional Background

-In 2007 she founded the Seattle School of Canine Studies, later renamed the Northwest School of Canine Studies (NWSCS).
-Licensed by the Washington State Workforce Education Board, the school taught advanced canine behavior theory alongside structured hands-on application and graduated more than 150 professionals worldwide.
-Cristine is also the author of the top selling book Good Dog 101 (Sasquatch Books/Random House, 2007; foreword by Jean Donaldson).
+In 2007, she founded the Seattle School of Canine Studies, later renamed the Northwest School of Canine Studies (NWSCS).
+Licensed by the Washington State Workforce Training and Education Board, the school taught advanced canine behavior theory alongside structured, in-person hands-on application for more than a decade and graduated more than 150 professionals worldwide.
+Cristine is also the author of the top selling book Good Dog 101 (Sasquatch Books/Random House; foreword by Jean Donaldson).

-Her work has also intersected public health and the judicial system, including recognition by the American Medical Association for contributions to understanding dog bite incidents involving children, and qualifying and serving as an expert witness in both state and federal courts.
+Her work has also intersected with public health and the legal system, including recognition by the American Medical Association for contributions to understanding dog bite incidents involving children, and she has been qualified and served as an expert witness in both state and federal courts.
+In 2019, Cristine was invited to serve on the Advisory Board of the King County Sheriff’s Office Foundation to focus on canine support programs within the juvenile and family court system.
+She currently serves on the Board of Directors for the K9 Kuva Memorial Foundation honoring former law enforcement officer, K9 Kuva, with a focus on supporting law enforcement agencies and school districts.

-Cristine studied at the University of Washington and The Evergreen State College and is a distinguished graduate of the San Francisco SPCA Academy (CTC).
-Earlier in her career she worked professionally with horses before focusing on canine behavior.
+Cristine’s work has been featured in publications including Sunset Magazine and Seattle Woman Magazine, and she served as in-house canine behavior writer for Seattle DogSpot.
+She studied at the University of Washington and The Evergreen State College and is a distinguished graduate of the San Francisco SPCA Academy (CTC).
+Earlier in her career, she worked professionally with horses before focusing on canine behavior.